thisisshihan/mpv-player-config-snad/README.md

 # mpv config for windows / ubuntu / linux / macos
 mpv a free, open source, and cross-platform media player

-this if simplified settings, load / work faster.
+    this if simplified settings, load / work faster. edited by snad

 Overview:
 mpv is a fork of mplayer2 and MPlayer.
 It shares some features with the former projects while introducing many more.